 Local Community Links:

-The Amtrak station in Florence was constructed in 1996 by CSX as a replacement to the historic station that sits right beside it.
-The old building was once a huge station with six tracks and eight raised concrete platforms.
-However, today, only one of the passenger tracks is still in place.
-Both stations, old and new, are currently owned by the McLeod Regional Medical Center, though the former station is used as office space by the hospital.
-The station in use today is much smaller and less grandiose than its historic counterpart, although it has white arches and well-kept landscaping.
+The Amtrak station in Florence was constructed in 1996 by CSX as a replacement for the historic depot that sits right beside it.
+The old building, constructed in 1910 by the Atlantic Coast Line Railroad, was once served by six tracks with eight raised concrete platforms.
+Today, only one passenger track remains in place.
+Both depots, old and new, are owned by the McLeod Regional Medical Center, though the former is used as office space by the hospital.
+The current buff brick station is smaller and less grandiose than its historic counterpart, but it has delicate white brackets and well-kept landscaping.

 Florence was part of the original townships laid out by the Lords of Proprieters in 1719, but the town remained thinly populated until Florence became a railroad terminal at the juncture of three lines: the Wilmington & Manchester, the North Eastern and the Cheraw & Darlington.
 Florence was named in honor of Florence Harllee, daughter W.W.
 Harllee, president of the Wilmington & Manchester Railroad.